 Notre Dame LL.M. students who successfully complete the program may apply as a transfer student to the Law School’s J.D. program prior to graduating with their LL.M. degree.

 NDLS welcomes J.D. applications from citizens of other countries with sufficient English language proficiency as demonstrated by an English language proficiency exam.
 NDLS prefers that international applicants whose first language is not English take the TOEFL, but will also accept IELTS scores.
 Non-native English speakers who have been awarded a post-secondary degree (BA, MA, MBA, PhD, etc.) from a U.S. university are exempt from this requirement.

 Applicants must attain a minimum score of 100 points on the internet-based TOEFL (Internet based or iBT) with minimum scores of 25 in each section.
 Students taking the IELTS must achieve an overall band score of 7.5 or higher.
 Scores must be no more than 2 years old from the start date of the term at NDLS (which falls in mid-August each year).
 The University of Notre Dame institution code is 1841.

 Does the school provide any financial assistance to LL.M. students?

 Students should be prepared to fund their own education through personal and/or external resources.
-Limited scholarship funding from Notre Dame Law School may be available, and each applicant will be considered based on their academic and professional accomplishments.
+Limited scholarship funding from Notre Dame Law School may be available.
 There is no separate application for merit scholarship from ND Law School.
 A special scholarship may be available to applicants from Brazil.
 (Please see below for additional details.)